dmccreary/learning-graphs/docs/glossary.md

 Within a learning graph, no two Concepts should have the same preferred name.

+#### Rhizombic Learning

+An educational model inspired by the way rhizomes grow and spread, allowing for non-linear, interconnected, and expansive pathways of knowledge acquisition.

+The Rhizombic Learning approach contrasts with traditional hierarchical or linear models, focusing instead on exploration, connection, and adaptability.
+Learning graphs are ideal tools to encourage the curious leaner.

 #### SKOS

 A W3C standard for representing structured knowledge in a simple, machine-readable format, allowing for the sharing and linking of controlled vocabularies, taxonomies, thesauri, and other knowledge organization systems across different systems and applications.

-Example: SKOS can be used to exchange learning graphs by encoding the relationships between educational concepts as a set of SKOS concepts and properties.
+**Example:** SKOS can be used to exchange learning graphs by encoding the relationships between educational concepts as a set of SKOS concepts and properties.
 For instance, a graph that shows the dependency between "basic arithmetic," "algebra," and "calculus" can be expressed using SKOS, with "broader" and "narrower" properties to define the hierarchy and concept relationships.
 This allows different educational platforms to share and reuse the same structure for organizing learning materials.

 Note that SKOS is ideal for storing taxonomies and ontologies, but is not use for showing learning order dependencies.